emvc/emvc-guide/content/guide/controllers.md

 }
 ```

-In Locomotive, requests are dispatched through [Express](http://expressjs.com/)
+In emvc, requests are dispatched through [Express](http://expressjs.com/)
 and any middleware in use before arriving at the controller.
 As such, the
 entirety of the [Express API](http://expressjs.com/api.html) and the core Node.js
 [HTTP API](http://nodejs.org/api/http.html) apply to these objects.